healing vs. the thorn in the flesh

 What does this "thorn in the flesh" mean?
 It was a figure of speech that the Christians at the Corinthian church would have recognized and would have known the story behind.
 It was either a Jewish or Greek figure of speech.
 Paul knew both cultures well.
 The most likely one was in the Torah, Numbers 33:55: "But if you do not drive out the inhabitants of the land from before you, then those of them whom you let remain shall be as barbs in your eyes and thorns in your sides, and they shall trouble you in the land where you dwell."

 In the Corinthian letter, Paul's conclusion (verse 10), was that he should be content with social hardships.
 In the Torah, God's curse was for social hardship.

 What are the results of this change in understanding?
-When we are praying for healing, we are not to give up after the first effort.
-We need to seek the Lord for guidance as to the best direction to take to bring healing to the person.
+When we are praying for relief, we are not to give up after the first effort.
+We need to seek the Lord for guidance as to the best direction to take to bring relief to the person.
 We need to ask, seek and knock for God's Gifts of healings to see that specific healing.
 We need to pray long and fervently to see the answer.
 Never give up.
 Even if the person dies.
 God still raises the dead!
 We need to confess our sins for God to hear us, sometimes.
-God promises in Deuteronomy 7:15 that if we walk in obedience, none of these diseases will befall us.
+God promises in Deuteronomy 7:11-16 that if we walk in obedience, none of these diseases and persecutions will befall us.